-Last week there was a thread on GrowthHackers about the ways in which different growth teams use Slack.
-I answered in the comments, but thought it could be useful to run through a couple of points in more depth.
-Plus it’s a great opportunity to talk about a couple of tools I absolutely love: Slack and Zapier.
+Last week, there was a thread on GrowthHackers about the ways in which different growth teams use Slack.
+I answered in the comments but thought it might be useful to run through a couple of points in more depth.
+Plus it’s a great opportunity to talk about two tools I absolutely love: Slack and Zapier.

-First of all, one of the things I love most about Slack is that it combines the office chat mechanism with automated alerts and everyone is already self-selected and subscribed to the relevant conversations.
+First of all, one of the things I love most about Slack is that it combines the office chat mechanism with automated alerts.
+Everyone is already self-selected and subscribed to the relevant conversations.
 This is great for tracking errors, news, social media, and well pretty much whatever your team might deem important…

 As you can see, the update modal was a pretty recent addition to the app, but it brings with it the opportunity for our users to show their appreciation for the updates as we roll them out.
 What you can’t see from the above screencap is that when you click the heart, it gets piped directly to a slack channel: